bobvandevijver/latex-bundle/src/Resources/doc/element/graphic.md

 ### Constructor

 The constructor takes a mandatory image location.
-This needs to be te full path, or just the filename when set as dependency.
+This needs to be the full path, or just the filename when set as dependency.

 ```php
 new Graphic($location)